 Tops – If I am starting a day hike in the early hours of the morning, it can get pretty chilly.
 A good long sleeve moisture wicking top will keep you warm and cool you down when things start warming up.
 It’s important to note that cotton is not a good material for hiking since it retains moisture.

 Merino Wool Underwear – This is optional for a day hike, but you might want to invest in merino wool underwear for multi-day hikes.
-This year I invested in a pair of briefs for summer hiking as it’s more comfortable than cotton underwear and more hygienic.
+Merino wool is more comfortable than cotton underwear and more hygienic.
+This year I invested in a pair of briefs for summer hiking from Smartwool and they held up really well!

 Wet Weather Hiking Clothes

-Rain Jacket – A lightweight rain jacket that can be easily folded is a great addition to your one day hike packing list
+Rain Jacket – A lightweight rain jacket that can be easily folded is a great addition to your one day hike packing list.
+I love my Columbia Rain Jacket as it’s thin with a hood making it great for hiking and packs down super small.

 Rain Pants – If you are hiking in rainy conditions, rain pants are a must.
-They can be worn over thermals or leggings and will protect you from the elements as well as prevent tearing
+They can be worn over thermals or leggings and will protect you from the elements as well as prevent tearing.
+Columbia has a great range of rains pants.

-Gaiters – Gaiters are awesome for hikes that are muddy, the gaiters will protect your feet from getting soaked
+Gaiters – Gaiters are awesome for hikes that are muddy, gaiters will protect your feet from getting soaked.

 Winter Hiking Clothes

 Merino Wool Base Layers – Merino wool is awesome for hiking and cold weather conditions.
-When hiking in the winter and snowy conditions, thermals should be on your winter day hike checklist
+When hiking in the winter and snowy conditions, thermals should be on your winter day hike checklist.
+Ice Breaker are one of the best brands for merino wool and will keep your dry on wet days and hot days.

-Snow Pants/Snow Jacket – Conditions an change rapidly in the mountains so it’s important to wear warm clothing in the winter months.
+Snow Pants/Snow Jacket – Conditions can change rapidly in the mountains so it’s important to wear warm clothing in the winter months.
 Snow pants usually come with gaiters built in and have a thermal lining.
-Both snow pants and jackets are water resistant and will keep you relatively dry
+Both snow pants and jackets are water resistant and will help keep you dry.

 Toque – A toque or beanie to keep your head warm